 The WRDMP is the countywide water plan to maintain consistency in water resources planning throughout the county for long-range planning.
 The WRDMP satisfies County Ordinance 5096 for water supply planning, as described in Section 1, by considering the area-specific planning of the County, conservation districts, and public water purveyors in the West Slope.
-The Agency, County, utilities in the Tahoe Basin collaborate in land use and water supply planning through the coordination of TRPA, as consistent with the TROA and other applicable region-specific law and regulations, which goes beyond the scope for Ordinance 5096.
+The Agency, County, and public water purveyors in the Tahoe Basin collaborate in land use and water supply planning through the coordination of TRPA, as consistent with the TROA and other applicable regionspecific law and regulations, which goes beyond the scope for Ordinance 5096.